The User Interface Extensibility Framework

 Application definition file (appdef.xml)

-The application definition/manifest file contains information that the M-Files server uses to register and execute your application, such as the unique identifier for the application (its GUID), publisher information, information on the platforms it targets (desktop or web), and the modules and dashboards that make up the application itself.
+The application definition/manifest file contains information that the M-Files server uses to register and execute your application, such as the unique identifier for the application (its GUID), publisher information, information on the clients it supports (via the schema), and the JavaScript and dashboards that make up the application itself.

 More information on the application definition/manifest file is available in the dedicated page.